dsaffo/genoml/README.md

 ### DONE:
 - Easily install xgboost -- Done and updated the requirements file
+- Munging has been refactored -- working on PLINK path issue + adding VIF
 - Discrete train has been refactored -- Some clean-up necessary
 - Discrete tune has been refactored -- Some clean-up necessary